 Harsh treatment or not, and despite the responsible consumer behavior demonstrated in these situations, when talking about the validity of credit scoring in predicting any kind of future risk, the question should always be, “what does the data show?”

-When it comes to evaluating some of the credit risk associated with certain “mortgage stress events,” FICO scientist, Frederic Huynh, answered that question this week in his FICO Banking and Analytics Blog post, Are Short Sales Really That Bad.
+When it comes to evaluating some of the credit risk associated with certain “mortgage stress events,” FICO scientist, Frederic Huynh, answered that question this week in his FICO Banking and Analytics Blog post.
 Huynh reveals the results of some recent FICO research that looked at 2009 to 2011 data to see how consumers handled their other non-mortgage credit obligations following a short sale, foreclosure, deed-in-lieu of foreclosure, mortgage modification, or other such outcome.

 What this study shows overwhelmingly is that people who encounter difficulty paying their mortgage — regardless of how the difficulties originated or how they were resolved — are much more likely to “go bad” on another debt within two years after such difficulty than those with clean credit histories.